How to Sleep With Lower Back Pain: The Best Positions to Try

 -

-There are 2 types of lower back pain: Acute, lasting up to 6 weeks from injury and chronic, persisting beyond 12 weeks due to sensitized pain pathways.
+Lower back pain can be classified as: acute, lasting up to 6 weeks from injury, or chronic, persisting beyond 12 weeks due to sensitized pain pathways.

 -

-No single sleep position works for everyone; specific postures keep the spine neutral to reduce pressure on discs, joints, and muscles for more restful sleep.
+No single sleep position works for everyone, but some postures keep the spine in a more neutral position, which can reduce pressure on discs, joints and muscles, conferring a more restful sleep.

 -